extremenetworks/ExtremeScripting/EXOS/Python/show_port_vid/README.md

 # Show Port VID

-## Disclaimer
-Python Scripts provided by Extreme Networks.

-This script is provided free of charge by Extreme.
-We hope such scripts are helpful when used in conjunction with Extreme products and technology;
-however, scripts are provided simply as an accommodation and are not supported nor maintained by Extreme.
-ANY SCRIPTS PROVIDED BY EXTREME ARE HEREBY PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL EXTREME OR ITS THIRD PARTY LICENSORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE USE OR DISTRIBUTION OF SUCH SCRIPTS.

 ## Description
 This script displays the VLAN assignment and tagging configuration for all or sellected ports on the switch.
 You can also see vlan descriptions.